madebykind/madebykind-v3/content/work/bringing-a-brand-to-life-digitally-for-a-charity-that-brings-together-thousands-of-people-who-share-a-common-belief-–-that-organic-growing-is-essential-for-a-healthy-and-sustainable-world.md

   - CRM integration
   - Ticketing journey
 ---
+{{< blockquote author="Garden Organic Mission" >}}
-> We want to inspire individuals, communities and the next generation to use innovative organic practices.
+We want to inspire individuals, communities and the next generation to use innovative organic practices.
 Underpinning this is our mission to grow a movement that takes practical action to conserve seeds, nurture soil and reduce waste.
+{{</ blockquote >}}

 ![A trowel on a garden bench with some flowers behind.
 The Garden Organic logo is overlayed](../images/work-header-garden-organic.jpg)